-(a) Facility Leases
+(a) Operating Leases

-In the ordinary course of business, the Company enters lease agreements with unaffiliated third parties for facilities and office equipment.
-As of December 31, 2021 and 2020, the Company had three active leases in Irvine, California, for adjacent office and laboratory suites.
+In the ordinary course of business, the Company enters into lease agreements with unaffiliated third parties for its facilities and office equipment.
+As of December 31, 2022, the Company had four active leases for adjacent office and laboratory suites in Irvine, California.